Third Time Lucky ~ Late April 2015

 Just after returning from the Hobart Wooden Boat Festival in early February, we had a dinner party on board for friend Ronnie.
 He’s a patriarch of one of Strahan’s oldest families who came here from Victoria in 1900 to harvest Huon and King Billy Pines.
 A generous and multitalented gentleman, nothing is too much trouble for him.
 He can build timber vessels, work metal, and drive all sorts of craft.
 But that’s not all.
 He knows the bush.
 Knows the Huon Piners history.
 Knows all the families involved and where the old ones had their camps.
 A down to earth bloke, he’s a recent star in ‘Two Men in a Punt’ Garry Kerr’s latest movie which we helped produce fifteen months ago right here in the Gordon.

 We were getting set to wander down harbour, so exploring the home site and Goulds track went to the top of our list.
 That must have inspired Ronnie because next morning, saying he’d been up most of the night, he returned with a list of track waypoints he’d established while examining the Google Earth Satellite images.
 Brimming with suppressed excitement, he also claimed to have found a bridge!
-Together we looked at his screenshots and had to agree that there was something which might be a bridge across a small creek, heavily overgrown as it would be after sixty years in a wet forest.
+Together we looked at his screenshots and had to agree that there was something which might be a bridge across a small creek, heavily overgrown as it would be after eighty years in a wet forest.
 Finding a bridge would create a destination, a focal point, so we were keen to give that a go.

 We had never been up to the Forestry home site.
 Not sure why.
 Maybe we lost interest when we heard that a lady off another yacht got lost in the jungle above Sir John Falls.
 Imagining her calls echoing through the night forest makes a lasting impression.
 Add the fact that it’s so hard to get onto the overgrown track now that the jetty has been rebuilt.
 Across Cataract Creek, it’s dinghy access then a clamber onto a steep heavily vegetated slope.

 Our first trip tied alongside Sir John Falls started badly by choosing the wrong landing spot.
 A rotten branch broke and Jude nearly fell in.
 Somehow we managed the track up, squishing through mud under fallen trees and pushing through thickly overgrown bracken to find the old house site.
-From the moment we entered that area we became entranced by the huge amount of history we’d read or been told about.
-In the stillness of that lonely, beautiful location we could hear mustered horses neigh, men calling to each other while chaff packs on horsebacks swayed away to start along the shoe-road taking supplies to the piners.
+From the moment we entered that area we became entranced by the huge amount of history we’d read and been told about.
+In the stillness of that lonely, beautiful location we could hear mustered horses neigh, men calling to each other while chaff packs on horseback swayed away to start along the shoe-road taking supplies to the piners.
 With some effort, amongst the fallen trees we found the old shoe road slightly up the shallow bowl, and after crawling under fallen trees yet again, managed a few hundred metres to gaze back and instantly have our imaginations run riot.
 Others should have that experience.
 The interplay between lush Nature and man’s efforts strongly impressed us.
 In a vision we saw the track cleared to become an easy gradient walk through some of Earth’s grandest rainforest.

 The Bridge?
 Well!
 On the last day we finally got to its position as shown on Google Earth.
 Jude and I had suspected long before arriving in that creek that there would not be a bridge.
 We saw that there were no trees to harvest after those last two massive Huon stumps.
 Therefore the track was no longer a shoe road to drag logs along, but rather a packhorse track.
 Packhorses would have walked across small creeks.
 The lush thick rainforest about the stream would obstruct a satellite presenting a concise image, so to be certain, we searched up and downstream for a hundred metres, not sighting anything unnatural.
 So the question has been resolved.
 No bridge.